onlyhasbi/onlyhasbi/README.md

+### Hi there! 👋
-### Hi! 👋 I'm Hasbi.
+I'm Hasbi.

 An independent Software Engineer who loves to create and explore about frontend web development.<br/>
-I've enjoyed JavaScript and make it the main language in creating a project.
+I've enjoyed Typescript and make it the main language in creating a project.

-- 🔭 I’m currently work at @akasia
+- 🔭 I’m currently work at @akasia x gajicermat
-- 🌱 I’m currently learning about backend
+- 🌱 I’m currently learning about backend | remix
-- 👯 I’m looking to collaborate on opensource
+- 👯 I’m looking to collaborate on opensource project
 - ⚡ Fun fact: Father of a daughter

 ### Tech Stack